Digital museum showcasing the collection of worldwide legends over the years! 千古不朽博物館展示多年來收藏的世界傳奇故事!

 The circulation of the currency known as “Kahavanu” spanned the entire period of the Chola Dynasty‘s rule over Sri Lanka.
 It is believed that this currency began to be minted shortly before the Chola Dynasty’s invasion of Sri Lanka.
 This particular gold coin may have been issued shortly before the Chola Dynasty’s occupation of Sri Lanka or during its period of rule.

-Kahavanu was a medieval currency circulated in Sri Lanka from approximately the 10th to the 12th centuries, yet its exact origin and minting period remain uncertain.
+The Kahavanu: Kahavanu was a medieval currency circulated in Sri Lanka from approximately the 10th to the 12th centuries, yet its exact origin and minting period remain uncertain.
 The obverse of the coin features a standing figure facing right, holding an object in hand (the object varies in different versions), with an indeterminate number of spheres depicted on the right side.
 On the reverse side, a similarly right-facing figure is portrayed seated on a throne, with the left hand curved to hold an object, while the right side bears inscriptions in the Devanagari script, the content of which varies.
 Due to the distinctive linear depiction of the figures on the coin, the Kahavanu is sometimes referred to as the “Octopus Man Coin.”

-Shrivatsa is a sacred symbol in Hinduism, typically depicted as a knot or emblem on the chests of deities such as Vishnu and Krishna.
+The Shrivatsa: Shrivatsa is a sacred symbol in Hinduism, typically depicted as a knot or emblem on the chests of deities such as Vishnu and Krishna.
 It is regarded as an extremely auspicious symbol.
 In Hinduism, the Shrivatsa holds significant religious and cultural significance, revered by devotees as a symbol of divine grace and protection.
 This symbol typically manifests as a spiral or a series of interlocking loops resembling a flower or a knot, symbolizing auspiciousness, prosperity, and eternity.

-The Chola dynasty, originating from the ancient kingdom in the Tamil region of South India, had a history dating back to the Sangam poetry era.
+The Chola dynasty: The Chola dynasty, originating from the ancient kingdom in the Tamil region of South India, had a history dating back to the Sangam poetry era.
 Its origins lied in the fertile Cauvery River valley, with its capital at Uraiyur (present-day Tiruchirappalli).
 Renowned for its efficient taxation system, village autonomy, and irrigation techniques, the Chola dynasty fostered economic prosperity and cultural advancement.
 The dynasty left a profound impact on South India, making significant contributions to the Tamil cultural heritage.

-The expansion of the Chola dynasty bore witness to its growth as a dominant power in South India.
+The expansion of the Chola dynasty borewitness to its growth as a dominant power in South India.
 Originating from the Cauvery River valley, it gradually occupied the territory of the Pallavas.
 Around AD 850 to 870, the dynasty expanded into the Chola region, subsequently unifying the territories of the Cholas and the Pandyas.

 Rajaraja Chola I (AD 985-1014) successfully occupied Gangavadi and Kerala, establishing a strong ruling presence in northern Sri Lanka.
 Subsequently, Rajendra Chola I (AD 1014-1044) conquered the Malay Peninsula, the Malay Archipelago, and the entire island of Sri Lanka.